 A few years ago I was diagnosed with sleep apnea (breathing stoppages while sleeping, which deprives the brain of oxygen and can cause a myriad of increased health risks if not treated).
 I was scarily prescribed a continuous positive airway pressure (CPAP) machine, with an attached air hose and a face mask to wear at night.
 When I stop breathing the machine is alerted to pump air into my nostrils.
 It was pretty intimidating and certainly an adjustment at first, but I’m more used to it now.
 Enough with the personal health story though, here are some tips on traveling with sleep apnea, to make the experience smoother than having actual sleep apnea.

-For short trips leave the humidifier behind – Particularly if you’re flying Ryanair or another discount airline and have limited carry on allowance.
+Some airlines have limited carry on allowance.
+So you may want to pack as light as possible if it is just a weekend trip.
 I’m usually fine using my CPAP machine without the humidifier, though some might have issues with a dry nose or mouth, particularly when the air in the room is colder.

 On a side note, I have some personal beef with the Aloha Nasal Pillows mask, manufactured by Respcare in Florida.
 CPAP masks are expensive so when you’re shelling out $80 USD or more on a mask, you expect it to last awhile.
 After a couple months of use the mask became unglued and I had to tape it back together, which is pretty annoying since you’re supposed to wash the pieces weekly, with pure soap containing no additives.
 A month later one of the side holders would not stay in place and more tape was required (taped Aloha mask pictured as item B below).
 This is woeful and being a consumer advocate, I decided to email the company.
 Thing is, I found an old box and emailed the wrong company!